cjdbarlow/Part-One/cough_reflex.md

 Vagal afferents synapse in the medulla, triggering an autonomic sequence of events.

 ##Effector
-A series of processes occur:
+A series of processes occur in three phases:
 * Inspiration (close to vital capacity)
 * Effort closure of the epiglottis
 * Contraction of abdominal musculature and internal intercostals, causing a rapid rise in intrapleural pressure to >100mmHg.